What To Do When You're Locked Out of Your House

 Depending on your lock and the security you have on your home, it can take over 30 minutes for even a trained person to pick a lock.
 And you’re not just paying for the time they are working on the lock but for transportation time as well.
 Using a locksmith as a resource is a good last resort and is much better than breaking a window or doing something dangerous to try and enter your home.

 Being prepared is always the best way to prevent a problem.
 If you have experienced a lockout or are looking to have solutions ready for any possible situation, there are many different ways to be prepared.
-Here are a few ideas and solutions to be prepared if you find yourself locked outside your home.
+Here are a few ideas and solutions to be prepared if you find yourself locked out of your home.

 Fake rock hide-a-key devices are well known and are commonly sold in both superstores and across the internet.
-This is a fairly obvious trick and it’s unfortunately easy to spot these sorts of devices.
-Hiding the rock in the back of your yard, or in another place which is less conspicuous than to the side of your front porch will offer you better results.
+This is a fairly obvious trick, and it’s unfortunately easy to spot these sorts of devices.
+Hiding the rock in the back of your yard or in another place that is less conspicuous than to the side of your front porch will offer you better results.

 Another great thing about electronic door locks is the fact that they can not be picked in the traditional sense.
 The honest reality is that locks keep honest people honest and dissuade lazy criminals.
 Preventing intruders from finding hidden keys or picking a lock is extremely easy with an automated door lock.
 With current advancements in security technology, door locks are an affordable way to increase the security of your home and are easy to install.